 - Age: As dogs grow older, their energy levels tend to drop.

 - Illness or Injury: Physical injuries or illness can make it harder for dogs to move as much as they once did.

 - Overweight: Dogs that are overweight tend to be less active.
 This can create a cycle.
 The more overweight, the less active, and the less active, the more overweight.

 - Opportunity: Sometimes dogs are less active because they haven’t had the opportunity to get out and exercise.
 As a dog owner, it’s your responsibility to make sure your dog gets plenty of exercise.
 Whether that is a daily walk with the family, or a long run.

 If you have a less active dog, you should try to feed the right amount of calories for your dog's activity level.
 If your dog is in ideal body condition and isn't gaining weight, you're feeding the right amount.
 But if your dog has become less active while his feeding has remained the same and he's becoming overweight, try these tips:

-• Consider switching to a reduced-calorie food such as Purina® Fit & Trim® brand adult dog food.
+- Consider switching to a reduced-calorie food such as Purina® Dog Chow® Health Weight formula for adult dog food.

 It is always a good idea to consult with a vet before changing your dog’s diet.
 A vet can help tailor a program for your dog, track progress, and help troubleshoot along the way.